 Temporary lobby exhibit opened April 7, 2023

 When we hear the word “dinosaur,” we might immediately picture one or two specific animals.
 However, dinosaurs actually represent a very large and diverse group of related animals that lived for millions of years in all types of environments.
 Did you know there was one group of dinosaurs that were small, feathered, capable of flight and are still with us today – birds!
 Discover the origin of birds and more in this exhibit.

 Natural Selections: Museum’s Victorian Past to the Present

-The new exhibit is made possible through major funding support from the Rhode Island Council for the Humanities, an independent state affiliate of the National Endowment for the Humanities.
-Special thanks to Heather Field, museum docent, for curating the Ethnology display; Steven Lubar, Director of Brown University’s Public Humanities program and his students – Lily Benedict, Hannah Sisk, and Jamie Topper, for curating the Collecting Today display.
+The exhibit was made possible through major funding support from the Rhode Island Council for the Humanities, an independent state affiliate of the National Endowment for the Humanities.
+Special thanks to Heather Field, museum docent, for curating the Ethnology display.

 Urban Wildlife: Nature at Your Doorstep

 Human designed landscapes occupy more land than ever before.
 While often discounted as wastelands devoid of nature, urban areas actually play host to a great diversity of plant and animal life.
 Acknowledging the diversity of life found in cities is an important step toward understanding the impact humans have on the places they live and work.
 This exhibit focuses on the wildlife living right here in the city of Providence and highlights the urban habitats in which they can be found.